kloimhardt/werkbank/README.md

 localhost:3000/vegatex

-to open a sample in the workspace press the "Choose file" button and open "sample_workspaces/workspace_full.xml"
+to open a sample workspace press the "Choose file" button and open "sample_workspaces/workspace_full.xml"

 There is also a draft for a paper (in German) "ga_pro_kla_mech.pdf" in the "/docs" directory